-Curriculum* for this program is the result of a joint effort led by the College of Engineering, along with the Departments of Statistics and Computer Sciences, the School of Library and Information Sciences, as well as faculty across UW–Madison, working in Big Data and analytics space.
+Curriculum* for this program is the result of a joint effort led by the College of Engineering and faculty across campus working in the areas of big data and analytics.

 Our courses will build your ability to assemble and analyze data needed to face challenges in engineering systems.
-You will also learn to evaluate advanced computing tools, simulation, modeling, and engineering optimization.
-As a master’s student, you will develop and polish your skills in project management, team leadership, and effective communication.
+You will also learn to evaluate advanced computing tools, simulations, modeling, and engineering optimization.
+Additionally, you will develop and polish your skills in project management, team leadership, and effective communication.

 No On-campus Residency Requirement

 All of the courses are completely online, and students are not required to participate in an on-campus residency program.
 The MEDA program is offered in conjunction with the Wisconsin Applied Computing Center, and students are welcome to attend the annual Wisconsin Forum on Advanced Computing in Engineering in the spring of each year.
 Here they can share and learn from leading experts from academia and industry.

 Courses in the MEDA curriculum will provide you with knowledge and application of the latest best practices and innovations.
 Course projects that you select enable you to customize your learning and gain immediate impact.
 Your elective courses provide complementary opportunities for focused application of data analytic methods and tools.
 Professional development electives provide insights to improve your leadership of engineering data analytic initiatives.

 - ISyE 412 Fundamentals of Industrial Data Analytics

 - EPD 416 Engineering Applications of Statistics